cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/NetworkSegment/2020-07-18-VPC-Endpoint.md

 ![Pasted Graphic 6](https://i.imgur.com/iYbP71R.jpg)

+- a PrivateLink connection
+- connects an AWS public service to a VPC using a private connection.

 ---

 ### Interface endpoint

-A VPC interface endpoint is <font color=red> an elastic network interface </font>

 - a logical networking component in a VPC

+- A VPC interface endpoint is <font color=red> an elastic network interface </font>
   - represents a **virtual network card** with a `private IP address` from the IP address range of your subnet.
-- use DNS names to resolve requests to a public AWS service.
+  - use **DNS names** to resolve requests to a public AWS service.
   - It serves as an entry point for <font color=red> traffic destined to a supported AWS/VPC endpoint service </font>

 - **Interface endpoints** are powered by <font color=red> AWS PrivateLink </font>
   - AWS PrivateLink